ruijzhan/how_to_fix_your_context/README.md

 ### The Context Problem

-Context problems occur when information in an LLM's context window negatively impacts response quality.
-As Drew Breunig notes in his foundational post on [How Contexts Fail](https://www.dbreunig.com/2025/06/22/how-contexts-fail-and-how-to-fix-them.html), there are four primary failure modes:
+Chroma's report on [Context Rot](https://research.trychroma.com/context-rot) notes that LLMs do not treat every token in their context window equally.
+Across 18 models (including GPT‑4.1, Claude 4, Gemini 2.5, Qwen3, etc.), they show that performance on even very simple tasks degrades—often in non‑uniform and surprising ways—as the input length grows.

+Drew Breunig has outlined four primary failure modes on [why long contexts fail](https://www.dbreunig.com/2025/06/22/how-contexts-fail-and-how-to-fix-them.html):

 1. **Context Poisoning** - Hallucinations or errors that enter the context and get repeatedly referenced
 2. **Context Distraction** - When context grows so large that models focus more on accumulated history than training